wuzhe0912/blog-docusaurus/docs/SlipBox/Build-Environment/Node/install-nvm.md

 slug: /install-nvm
 ---

-> _My son, the day you were born, the very forests of Lordaeron whispered the name..."Arthas"._

 ## Node Version Manager

 Use nvm control node version, record how to use command install and switch version.